sandialabs/MAPLE/README.md

 These will all default to None if not provided.
 If providing one custom species dataset, both species must be provided.
 If only  species names are used, the first positional arguments, it will use the data from the original publication.

 The user must provide pickle files output from crosscompcov.py for each species coverage file and the RNA reads files as .txt files, ideally normalized.
 The coverage and RNA read files must be annotated from the same reference genome so the genes are consistently named.
 Further, the user must specify the epigenetic modifications to be used for each species, which must match the column headers in the coverage .p file and they must be shared between the species being called, in the same order.
 Paths must be relative to working directory.
 The coverage files must have gene names in a column named "Gene", and RNA data need to be in an averaged column called "Average".
-Use of the RNA_norm function provided here will produce a file suitable for use with EAGLE.
+Use of the RNA_norm function provided here will produce a file suitable for use with MAPLE.

 ## Planned Improvements
 - Increased support for using custom data
 - Extraction of gene names from data loader

-## Citing EAGLE
+## Citing MAPLE
 Once a preprint is available, the citation will be here.